 The University of Texas is the agent of the State.
-Its primary purpose is to build upong men and young women into useful and intelligent citizens, and this it strives young men and you to do by providing:
+Its primary purpose is to build young men and young women into useful and intelligent citizens, and this it strives to do by providing:

 - 1. Education, both cultural and vocational. - 2.
-Opportunities for training in leadership. - Contacts with national and international leaders in science, government, business, economics, literature, religion, and other fields of endeavor. - 4.
-Opportunities for wholesome social contacts through campus organizations and social groups. - Systematic recreation through physical training and organized sports aimed at stimulating a desire for good health and supplying a knowledge of how to maintain good health.
+Opportunities for training in leadership. - 3.
+Contacts with national and international leaders in science, government, business, economics, literature, religion, and other fields of endeavor. - Opportunities for wholesome social contacts through campus organizations and social groups. - Systematic recreation through physical training and organized sports aimed at stimulating a desire for good health and supplying a knowledge of how to maintain good health.